studygolang/GCTT/published/tech/20181219-Goroutine-Leaks-The-Abandoned-Receivers.md

 72 // This is a blog post so all the workers do is capitalize a 73 // string but imagine they are doing something important.
 74 //
-75 // Each goroutine can't know how many records it will get so 76 // it must use the range keyword to receive in a loop.
+75 // Each Goroutine can't know how many records it will get so 76 // it must use the range keyword to receive in a loop.
 77 func worker(id int, input <-chan string, output chan<- string) {
 78     for v := range input {